 Medical massage sessions typically last between 30 and 90 minutes, depending on the patient’s needs.
 After the session, you may experience some soreness or tenderness in the treated areas, but this should subside within a day or two.
 Your massage therapist may also recommend stretches or exercises to do at home to promote healing and maintain the benefits of the massage.

-In conclusion, a medical massage is a powerful form of therapy that can be effective in treating a wide range of medical conditions and injuries.
+Medical massage is a powerful form of therapy that can be effective in treating a wide range of medical conditions and injuries.
 If you are experiencing pain or discomfort, consider talking to your healthcare provider about whether a medical massage may be right for you.
 With the help of a licensed massage therapist, you can experience the healing power of touch and promote overall wellness.